addyosmani/backbone-fundamentals/chapters/13-unit-testing.md

 * ```toBeChecked()``` e.g., ```expect($('<input type="checkbox" checked="checked"/>')).toBeChecked()```
 * ```toBeSelected()``` e.g., ```expect($('<option selected="selected"></option>')).toBeSelected()```

 and [many others](https://github.com/velesin/jasmine-jquery).
 The complete list of matchers supported can be found on the project homepage.
-It's useful to know that similar to the standard Jasmine matchers, the custom matchers above can be inverted using the .not prefix (i.e ```expect(x).not.toBe(y)```):
+It's useful to know that similar to the standard Jasmine matchers, the custom matchers above can be inverted using the .not prefix (i.e. ```expect(x).not.toBe(y)```):

 ```javascript
 expect($('<div>I am an example</div>')).not.toHaveText(/other/)